lauralwd/azolla_phd_thesis/source/17_chapter_7_one-two-tree.md

 conda activate phylogenetics
 ```

-A small snippit of the `conda_environment.yaml` file is included below.
+A small snippet of the `conda_environment.yaml` file is included below.
-It details the relevant software and exact version and build so any future researcher may reproduce results exacly.
+It details the relevant software and exact version and build so any future researcher may reproduce results exactly.

 ```
 name: phylogenetics